eugeneford/collit/README.md

 ```

 ### Validator
-Validator Helper provides a set of util functions for color testing eg. to match a hex, rgb color.
+Validator Helper that allows you to check if color is defined as a correct hex, rgb, rgba, hsl, hsla CSS string or gradient defined correctly.

 #### isColorName(name)
 Check if target name is a valid CSS1, CSS2.1, CSS3 color name